RadarPLM: Adapting Pre-trained Language Models for Marine Radar Target Detection by Selective Fine-tuning: Proposed Method

 where $\tilde{F}\left(f_{d}\right)=\frac{F(f_d)}{ {\textstyle \sum_{f_d}^{}}F(f_d) }$. \item Short-Time Fourier Transform Magnitude Spectrum (SMS): Due to the non-stationary characteristics of the radar echo signal, short-time fourier transform (STFT) provides a more comprehensive understanding compared to Doppler transform, which is calculated as:

-where $w(.)$ is the window function, $\Omega$ is the number of frequency bins, $m$ represents the time index, and $k$ is the frequency index.
+where $\Omega$ is the number of frequency bins, $w(.)$ is the hamming window function, $m$ represents the time index, and $k$ is the frequency index.
 To make the features suitable for input into a sequence neural network, we compute the time-averaged magnitude of $S(k,m)$ and convert it into a decibel (dB) scale.
 Specifically, for each frequency index $k$, the following computation is performed:

 \item Amplitude (Amp): The instantaneous amplitude is computed by calculating the magnitude of the complex radar echo signal:

 \item Doppler Phase (DP): The Doppler phase is extracted from the Doppler transform of echo signal: